SimoSultan/ca-assignments/t2a1/README.md

 ## Q3:

-In 2001, a group of 17 individuals created the **Agile Manifesto**, that outlines their beliefs on how software projects should be run.
+In 2001, a group of 17 individuals created the **Agile Manifesto** which outlines their beliefs on how software projects should be run.

 The baseline of *'Agile'* is more a philosophy than a methodology.
-It is all about moving fast and releasing incremental, feedback-driven changes from needs of the users, more often.
-It has been ever growing and used instead of the more traditional *'Waterfall method'*.
-Where that idea is to spend several months or years on a project without ever showing it to the user.
+It is all about moving fast and releasing incremental, feedback-driven changes from the needs of users, more often.
+It has been ever growing and used instead of the more traditional *'Waterfall method'*, where that idea is to spend several months or years on a project without ever showing it to the user until release.

 As part of the Agile Manifesto, the creators defined 4 key values that all projects should adhere to: